DOGE28/Zerto-Upgrade-Tutorial/README.md

 >[!IMPORTANT]
 > This is where you will want to take snapshots of both the Windows and Linux ZVMs. ***We **HIGHLY RECOMMEND** taking snapshots!*** There is a process to restore the Windows ZVM in the event of failure, but a snapshot is much easier and more convenient.

-You will want to download the [Zerto Migration Tool](https://www.zerto.com/myzerto/support/downloads/) onto the Windows ZVM. **Take care to choose the migration tool for the 10.0 U2 version!**
+You will want to download the [Zerto Migration Tool](https://fileshare.networksully.cloud/api/public/dl/OfUrJC-2/ZvmlMigrationTool_585.zip) onto the Windows ZVM.

 Once downloaded, open the .exe and click on the "Read me" link that will open up the Zerto documentation.
 Once the page is launched, you can close it and proceed to the next screen in the tool.